PPiyush005/Euclidean-GCD-Algorithm/README.md

 # Euclidean-GCD-Algorithm
-This Java program efficiently calculates the Greatest Common Divisor (GCD) of two numbers using recursion, implementing the Euclidean Algorithm.
+This Java program calculates the Greatest Common Divisor (GCD) of two numbers using a recursive function based on the Euclidean Algorithm.
+It takes user input, processes the values recursively, and returns the GCD.
+The function follows a simple recursive approach: If n2 == 0, the function returns n1, as the base case.
+Otherwise, it calls itself with findGCD(n2, n1 % n2), reducing the problem step by step.
+This ensures efficiency, making it an optimal solution for finding GCD.
+The program prompts users to input two numbers, calculates their GCD using the recursive function, and displays the result.
+The Euclidean algorithm works by repeatedly taking the remainder of the division until one number becomes zero.
+At that point, the remaining number is the GCD.
+The time complexity of this approach is O(log(min(n1, n2))), making it far more efficient than iterative subtraction-based methods.
+The space complexity is O(1) since it only utilizes recursive calls without storing additional data.
+The program can be enhanced to handle negative numbers by taking Math.abs(n), ensuring correct output for all cases.